-Sponsoring children’ education and retirement are important financial goals.
+Sponsoring children’ education andare important financial goals.
 To achieve it, you should arrive at a financial target and the time-frame you will need it in.
-For instance, Rs 2 crore of retirement nest egg by the time you turn 65 years.
+For instance, Rs 2 crore of nest egg by the time you turn 65 years.
 Or Rs 50 lakh by the time your child turns 18.
-Later, you work backwards and save enough to build an investment portfolio that helps you reach the goal.
+Later, you work backwards and save enough to build an that helps you reach the goal.

-However, some mutual funds are straightaway offering goal-based funds – popularly known as children and retirement funds.
-HDFC Children’s Gift fund, ICICI Pru Child Care and Axis Children’s Gift fund are among the largest children funds.
-Among retirement funds, UTI Retirement Benefit Pension fund, Reliance Retirement fund and Tata Retirement Savings fund have significant assets.
+However, some mutual funds are straightaway offering goal-based– popularly known as children and .
+HDFC Children’s Gift , ICICI Pru Child Care and Axis Children’s Gift are among the largest children .
+Among , UTI Benefit , Reliance and Tata have significant .

-These funds are touted as one-stop-solution for meeting your specific financial goals.
-What are these funds?
-And is it advisable to invest in these goal-dedicated funds to achieve your financial goals?
+These meeting your specific financial goals.
+What are these ?
+And is it advisable to invest in these goal-dedicated to achieve your financial goals?are touted as one-stop-solution for

 Read further as we give you a lowdown.